The two-vina experiment

 The two Vīņās with beams (danḍa) and strings of similar measure, and with similar adjustment of the latter in the Şaḍja Grāma should be made [ready].
 [Then] one of these should be tuned in the Madhyama Grāma by lowering Pañcama [by one Śruti].
 The same (Vīņā) by adding one Śruti (lit. due to the adding of one Śruti) to Pañcama will be tuned in the Şaḍja Grāma.

-In brief, this is a procedure for lowering all notes of the movable vina by one pramāņa ṣruti.
-First lower its “Pa” — e.g. make it consonant with “Re” of the fixed vina — to obtain Ma-grama on the movable vina.
-Then readjust its whole scale to obtain Sa-grama.
-Note that lowering “Re” and “Dha” implies appreciating again the size of a pramāņa ṣruti while preserving the “Re-Dha” consonant interval.
+In short, this is a procedure for lowering all the notes of the movable vina by one pramāņa ṣruti.
+First lower its "Pa" — e.g. make it consonant with the "Re" of the fixed vina — to obtain Ma-grama on the movable vina.
+Then readjust its entire scale to obtain Sa-grama.
+Note that lowering "Re" and "Dha" means revaluing the size of a pramāņa ṣruti while maintaining the 'Re-Dha' consonant interval.
 The result is as follows:

 The two vinas after a lowering of pramāņa ṣruti

-The picture illustrates the fact that there are no more matching notes between the two vina-s.
+The picture illustrates the fact that there is no longer a match between the two vina-s.

 Interpreting shruti-s as variables in some metrics

-This situation can be translated to algebra.
-Let “a”, “b”, “c” … “v” be the unknown sizes of shruti-s in the scale (see picture on the side).
-A metrics “translating” Bharata’s model will be necessary for checking it on sound structures produced by an electronic instrument — the computer.
-The scope of this translation remains valid as long as no extra assertion has been stated which is not rooted in the original model.
+This situation can be translated into algebra.
+Let "a", "b", "c" … "v" be the unknown sizes of the shruti-s in the scale (see picture on the side).
+A metric that "translates" Bharata's model will be necessary to test it on sound structures produced by an electronic instrument — the computer.
+The scope of this translation remains valid as long as no additional assertion is made that is not rooted in the original model.

-Using symbol “#>” to indicate that two notes are not matching, this first lowering may be summarized by the following set of inequations:
+Using the symbol "#>" to indicate that two notes do not match, this first lowering can be summarised by the following set of inequalities:

 s + t + u + v > m